jamesshore/quixote/ROADMAP.md

 ## To Do

-* assert.descriptor() which ensures all methods are implemented?
-(Or something similar?)
 * Replace Descriptor.describeMatch() with simple property (and "to match")
 * ElementPosition --> RelativePosition?
 * Should Dimension be a value object?